databendlabs/databend/docs/doc/10-faq/06-how-to-write-scalar-functions.md

 The macro `with_match_primitive_type_id` will match the primitive type id, and cast the column into corresponding type, so we allowed `sqrt(i8)`, `sqrt(i16)` ... types.

 The `scalar_unary_op` is a helper function to implement the scalar function for unary operator.
-This is very common used and there is `scalar_binary_op` too.
+This is very commonly used and there is `scalar_binary_op` too.
 See more in [binary](https://github.com/datafuselabs/databend/blob/e7edeea2e3ae5fb1f8408903df10b1b641b57652/common/functions/src/scalars/expressions/binary.rs), [unary](https://github.com/datafuselabs/databend/blob/e7edeea2e3ae5fb1f8408903df10b1b641b57652/common/functions/src/scalars/expressions/unary.rs)

 ## Register the function into the factory